-To access the repeat feature, press the "(MENU) button" seven times, "RP" will display on the screen.
-Press the "DOWN button" or "UP button" to select an option "on or off".
-Once the desired option has been selected, press the "(PTT) button" and this will save the selected option and the radio will return to the default screen.
+To access duplex mode, press the "(MENU/PWR) BUTTON" nine times, "RPT" will display on the screen.
+Press the "UP ARROW" or "DOWN ARROW" to select an option, "on or off".
+Once the desired option has been selected, press the "(MON) BUTTON" and this will save the selected option and the radio will return to the default screen.
+If you have selected the duplex mode "ON", RPT will stay displayed at the top of the default screen.